 Oh, and one more thing: Regardless of the time of month, always obey the speed limit.
 After all, you don’t want to help a law enforcement officer make his or her quota.

 Pre-order Mark’s book Quotas!
 Design Thinking to Solve Your Biggest Sales Challenges!
-It will be available on October 15, 2019 on Amazon and at Barnes and Noble.
+It will be available October 15, 2019 from ATD Press, on Amazon, and at Barnes and Noble.